How do I get involved?

 How does the Super 10s work?

-The Super 10s Series is made up of four boys’ teams and four girls’ teams.
+The Super 10s Series is made up of boys and girls teams.
 Each team will include at least four players and there will be a list of reserves in case a fill-in player is required.

 Players will play one singles and one doubles match.
-Matches are timed and last for 50 minutes.
+All matches are timed.

 As per ITF guidelines, players will use a Dunlop green ball (75 per cent compression of a yellow ball).
 From 1 January 2012, 10/u competitions worldwide are encouraged to use low-compression balls to aid player development.

 More than a trophy

 Players can win more than just silverware as part of the Super 10s Series.

-Once in a lifetime experiences are on offer, with player rewards including the chance to toss the coin at Australian Open finals, participate in on-court demonstrations at the Australian Open or receive an invitation to a Tennis Australia Talent Development Camps.
+Once in a lifetime experiences are on offer, with players who are in their final year of Super 10s having the opportunity to participate in the National Super 10s Camp at the Australian Open – for AO 2025 this is 2014 birth year.
+Other rewards include the chance to toss the coin at Australian Open, participate in on-court demonstrations at the Australian Open, behind the scenes tours and professional player opportunities as well as the chance to receive an invitation to a Tennis Australia Talent Development Camps.

-Providing regular feedback and insight to parents, athletes and coaches will be our Talent Development team including Tennis Australia’s Talent Managers and National Academy coaches.
+Providing regular feedback and insight to parents, athletes and coaches will be our Talent Operation Managers.

 Something for parents

 There will be parent workshops run by Tennis Australia’s Talent team that will cover various topics throughout the season.